golo-lang/golo-lang.github.io/_posts/2013-06-20-golo-news-roundup-6.md

 ### That's all, folks!

-As you can guess with some many changes, we are close to a new preview release.
+As you can guess with so many changes, we are close to a new preview release.
 Stay tuned!

 Thanks again for your interest in Golo!